James McBride (writer): Books and screenplays

 In 2012, McBride co-wrote and co-produced Red Hook Summer (2012) with Spike Lee.

 In July 2013, McBride co-authored Hard Listening (2013) with the rest of the Rock Bottom Remainders (published by Coliloquy).
 In August 2013, his The Good Lord Bird, a novel, was released by Riverhead Books.
 The work details the life of notorious abolitionist John Brown.
 It won the 2013 National Book Award for fiction.

 On September 22, 2016, President Barack Obama awarded McBride the 2015 National Humanities Medal "for humanizing the complexities of discussing race in America.
 Through writings about his own uniquely American story, and his works of fiction informed by our shared history, his moving stories of love display the character of the American family."

 In December 2020, Emily Temple of Literary Hub reported that his novel Deacon King Kong had made 16 lists of the best books of 2020, while in February 2021 it won the Andrew Carnegie Medal for Excellence in Fiction.
-Deacon King Kong received the 2021 Anisfield-Wolf Book Award for fiction.
+Deacon King Kong received the 2021 Anisfield-Wolf Book Award for fiction and was selected for Oprah's Book Club.

+In 2023, he released The Heaven & Earth Grocery Store about the intertwining lives of African American, Jewish, immigrant, and white residents in Pottstown, Pennsylvania, largely taking place in the 1920s and 30s.
+The novel was named 2023 Book of the Year by both Amazon and Barnes and Noble.
+It was also awarded the Kirkus Prize for Fiction and the 2024 Jewish Fiction Award.
+In 2025, the novel was longlisted for the International Dublin Literary Award.

+On November 3, 2025, he was inducted Into the 2025 class of Library Lions by the New York Public Library.